Where We Came From

 Southwestern Nevada was too sparsely populated for the big, investor-owned utility companies to serve.
 So we rolled up our sleeves, kicked our spirit of self-reliance into high gear, and got to work raising utility poles, stringing transmission wires, and negotiating deals to stream electricity into our homes and businesses.

 Valley Electric Association was consolidated in 1965 from four early power companies serving distant communities in our corner of the state: Amargosa Valley Electric Cooperative, Beatty Utility Company, Pahrump Utility Company, and White Mountain Electric Cooperative in Fish Lake Valley.
 These companies joined forces because they understood a basic principle of the cooperative model: We are stronger together.

 Who We Are

 Valley Electric Association employs about 130 teammates to serve more than 45,000 people across a 6,800-square-mile area in Southwest Nevada.
-We are headquartered in Pahrump, with a satellite office in Las Vegas.
+We are headquartered in Pahrump, Nevada.

 Valley Electric Association operates as a member-owned energy cooperative.
 This means that each member that receives electricity through our transmission grid is also an owner of VEA.
 This “member-owner” status provides a voice in how their cooperative operates, and also a responsibility to ensure VEA remains strong and stable.
 The cooperative model allows member-consumers to democratically elect their leadership, and any member can become part of that leadership team.
 Currently, VEA boasts 18,000 member-consumers who participate in the governance of the coop.